 Brittney Ellzey came to Ransom Everglades from the University of Miami, where she served as a lecturer in the mathematics department and earned the school’s Math Department Excellence in Teaching Award.
 She also taught math at Belen Jesuit Preparatory School and as an adjunct instructor at Miami Dade College.
 While a graduate student, Dr. Ellzey founded and served as president of the University of Miami Graduate Student Chapter of the American Mathematical Society, and her work on chromatic quasisymmetric functions is published in the journal Seminaire Lotharingien de Combinatoire.
 She has also presented her work at American Mathematical Society special sessions, seminars and conferences.
 She earned her master’s degree and PhD in math at the University of Miami, and bachelor’s degree in math with minors in Spanish and computer science at Louisiana Tech University.

 Aleny Garcia joined RE as Associate Director of College Counseling after serving as director of counseling and guidance at Cardinal Gibbons High in Fort Lauderdale, where she introduced and fine-tuned relevant and compelling programming for parents and students.
-She also worked as a Network Master Counselor for Chicago’s public schools; as a Counselor Department Manager for a Chicago-based high school; and in the counseling office of Nova High in Broward County.
-She has been frequently invited to give presentations at the annual conferences of the Southern Association of College Admission Counselors and served as a reader for national and regional college scholarship programs.
-Ms. Garcia earned her bachelor’s and master’s degrees from Florida International University and Nova Southeastern University, respectively.
+She arrived with more than a decade of experience advising students on the college process, including as a Network Master Counselor for Chicago’s public schools; as a Counselor Department Manager for a Chicago-based high school; and in the counseling office of Nova High in Broward County.
+She has presented at the annual conference of the Southern Association of College Admission Counselors (SACAC), serves as the SACAC Communications Liaison for Florida, and has read for and served as an interviewer for the Gates Scholarship and regional scholarships.
+Ms. Garcia is an Honors College graduate of Florida International University where she was inducted into Phi Beta Kappa.
+She earned her Master of Science degree in School Counseling at Nova Southeastern University.

 Patrick Hession came to RE’s World Languages Department from Poly Prep Country Day School in Brooklyn, N.Y., where he taught French for four years.
 An accomplished sailor, Mr. Hession will teach sailing in the freshman physical education curriculum and serve as an assistant sailing team coach.
 An all-conference and all-American competitive sailor who holds a U.S. Sailing Level 1 Certification, he served as senior sailing instructor and coach at the Devon Yacht Club, West Dennis Yacht Club and Manhattan Yacht Club.
 Mr. Hession earned his bachelor’s degree from Boston College and his master’s at the Middlebury College Graduate Language School in Paris.